janekdb/awesome-atomist/this-month-in-atomist/this-month-in-atomist-2017-01.md

 Thomas noted,
-> I am thinking of writing an IntelliJ plugin for the Rug DSL but things could be easier
+> I am thinking of writing an IntelliJ plugin for the Rug DSL

+But things could be easier
 > A formal definition of a language never hurts though

 Backlogged! https://atomist-community.slack.com/messages/general/details/